K-Kielak/tiredness-analysis/white_paper/whitepaper.md

 Drowsiness detection methods typically attempt at detecting the early stages of NREM.

 Drowsiness-related accidents show recurring characteristics.
 They occur primarily late at night (0:00 AM – 7:00 AM) or in the early afternoon (2:00 PM – 4:00 PM).
 Usually there are no signs of vehicle defects or breaks usage and the weather conditions are generally good with clear visibility (Sahayadhas et al., 2012).

-Additionally, studies by Philip et al. (2005) and Thiffault et al. (2001) have identified the monotony of the road environment  as a possible trigger for drowsiness.
+Studies by Philip et al. (2005) and Thiffault et al. (2001) have identified the monotony of the road environment  as a possible trigger for drowsiness.
 Moreover, signs of drowsiness based on the drivers performance can be observed within 20-25 minutes of driving (Philip et al., 2005).

+Additionally, the European Road Safety Observatory identified the lack of sleep, time spent on a task, monotony of the road and the internal body clock, as main sources of drowsiness that can lead to fatal accidents (European Commision, 2018).

    2. **Drowsiness Measurement Techniques**